Extending Jolokia

 2. Each ObjectInstance carries an ObjectName and className.

-3. Without any optimization, ObjectName is used in javax.management.MBeanServerConnection.getMBeanInfo() call and result is the serialized using org.jolokia.service.jmx.handler.list.DataUpdater services.
+3. Without any optimization, ObjectName is used in javax.management.MBeanServerConnection.getMBeanInfo() call and result is the serialized using org.jolokia.server.core.service.api.DataUpdater services.

-4. However, both ObjectName and ObjectInstance's class can be use to obtain a key (or a hint) which determines that some MBeans may share its javax.management.MBeanInfo with other MBeans.
+4. However, both ObjectName and ObjectInstance's class can be used to obtain a key (or a hint) which determines that some MBeans may share its javax.management.MBeanInfo with other MBeans.

 5. When a non-null key for an MBean is obtained, its MBeanInfo is cached under "cache" field and related MBean under "domains" field simply points to cached JSON data of javax.management.MBeanInfo.

 In order to use such variant of list() operation, a new processing request parameter has to be specified.
-This is done using listCache=true paramater (defaults to false for compatibility reasons).
+This is done using listCache=true parameter (defaults to false for compatibility reasons).

 When optimization is enabled, Jolokia uses org.jolokia.service.jmx.api.CacheKeyProvider services. if determineKey(ObjectInstance) method returns non-null key, it is used to share common JSON MBean information with other MBeans that produce the same cache key.